 Listen to this blog as a podcast from our Everyday Women, Ever-Faithful God Bible Study:

-Insecurity about God’s love
+Insecurity About God’s Love

-No wonder many women look at their lives, which may be very messy compared to others, and think to themselves, “God must not love me as much as He does her.”
+No wonder many women look at their lives, which may be very messy compared to others, and think to themselves, “God must not like me as much as He does her.”
 Have you ever thought that way?
-Then, you resign yourself to your “fate” because you don’t deserve better.
-Or you do as many good deeds as you possibly can to try to get back into God’s good favor so He’ll love you again.
+Then, you resign yourself to your “fate” because you do not deserve better.
+Or you do as many good deeds as you possibly can to try to get back into God’s good favor so He will love you again.
+Stop it!
+Grasp the fact that as a Christian you are dearly loved by your God.
+That is what God thinks about you.
+And, God loves all of His children equally.

-“I pray that … [God] may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
+I pray that … [God] may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love may have power … to grasp how wide and long and high and deep is the love of Christ, and to know this love.
 (Ephesians 3:16-19)

 Christ already lives in the heart of every believer through the Holy Spirit.
 That word “dwell” means that Jesus is so at home in your heart that He is the dominating factor in your attitudes and behavior.
 That will be evident as you live each day.

 And Jesus wants you to be rooted and established in love.
 That means to be grounded in it, stabilized by it.
 That means to firmly grasp the immensity of how much you and I are loved!
 Jesus wants this to be deeply rooted in you.
 You can know this love intimately and experientially.
-It’s not just head knowledge.
+It is not just head knowledge.
 As a believer in Christ, you are an individual recipient of God’s personal love for His children.

 Through God’s power in you, you can GRASP God’s love for you.
 God enables you to overcome your insecurities and doubts and comparisons in order to know and experience His love.